6313 Tucker Dr.

 - - Ordained Presbyter (priest).
 The Reformed Episcopal Church requires 2 years experience as a priest*

 - - Commissioning must be done by the age of 39 (but this may vary; check with the Army, Navy, Air Force chaplain recruiter) *Except for seminarian Chaplain Candidate Program

 - - Discuss with your bishop the call to become a chaplain and obtain his consent to apply for a chaplain program position.

-- - Complete an application form for the Office of the Bishop for Chaplaincies.
+- - Complete an application form for the Office of Chaplaincies.

 - - Contact the military branch chaplain recruiter to find out the military requirements pertaining to age limits, physical fitness and the military application process.

-- - Upon receipt of your application form Bishop Sutton will seek your Diocesan Bishop's formal approval and create a file.
+- - Upon receipt of your application form, the Chaplaincy Endorser will seek your Diocesan Bishop's formal approval and create a file.

-- - Upon completion of your file (which includes the standard Reformed Episcopal Church background check), be prepared to meet with Bishop Sutton and an examination committee.
+- - Upon completion of your file (which includes the standard Reformed Episcopal Church background check), be prepared to meet with the Chaplaincy Endorser and an examination committee.

 Back to Top

 VA chaplains are employed by the federal government to provide spiritual care and grief support to patients, family members and staff.